LTD: Low Temperature Distillation for Gradient Masking-free Adversarial Training

 \subsection{White-box Robustness}

-Table \ref{table:baseline} shows the experimental results of CIFAR10, and Table \ref{table:baseline_cifar100} gives the results of CIFAR100.
-The orders are given by their robustness accuracy acc\textsubscript{AA}.
-The numbers in $\#$ are the original rankings of other methods in \cite{croce2020robustbench}, and the items with $*$ are our results.
-We also put the results of TRADES in the bottom for comparisons.
+Table \ref{table:baseline_imagenet}, \ref{table:baseline}, and \ref{table:baseline_cifar100} present the experimental results of ImageNet, CIFAR-10, and CIFAR-100, respectively.
+In these tables, acc\textsubscript{nat} represents the accuracy on natural data, and acc\textsubscript{AA} represents the robust accuracy against AA attack.
+The orders of the methods are based on their robustness accuracy acc\textsubscript{AA}.
+The numbers in $\#$ denote the original rankings of other methods in RobustBench \cite{croce2020robustbench}, and the items with $*$ denote our results.
+To make a fair comparison, the methods involving generative examples or data from external datasets are excluded.
+We also included the results of TRADES at the bottom row as a baseline for comparison.

-As can be seen, when TRADES is combined with LTD, its robustness increases from 53.08\% to 54.40\%.
-Furthermore, when AWP is integrated with LTD, its robust accuracy is also improved from 56.17\% to 56.90\% using WRN-34-10.
-If WRN-34-20 is used with AWP and LTD, the robustness can reach 57.72\%, which is the best result among all.
-Combing AWP with LTD improves robust accuracy for CIFAR100 from 28.86\% to 30.36\% using WRN-34-10, which is the best result without extra data, and the model size is smaller than others competitors.
-The experimental results shows that LTD can improve robustness efficiently.
-Comparing to the original models, the major difference comes from the used labels.
-The original models, AWP or TRADES, uses one-hot vectors as their labels, and LTD replaces them with soft labels generated from the teacher model.